johnwcowan/pdp8x/arch.md

 If the value is not 0, the page exists.
 Otherwise, write a non-zero value to the same word and read it a second time.
 If the value is 0, the page does not exist.
 Otherwise the page exists; write 0 to the word.)

+We write M[x] to represent the contents of the word in memory whose address is x.

 ## Instruction decoding